twnzl/nanium/README.md

 Nanium is the material that modern web applications and APIs are made of.

-It is a nanoservice based fullstack software architecture framework that takes full advantage of typescript to solve many problems of traditional ways of building client-server applications.
+It is a nanoservice-based fullstack software architecture framework that takes full advantage of typescript to solve many problems of traditional ways of building client-server applications.

 ## Features